Strobesstrobes

 How do you define the scope?

-Define scope by listing precisely what's in and out of bounds: specific IP ranges, domains, applications, APIs, and accounts.
-Ambiguity here is dangerous, a tester needs to know whether that staging server, third-party integration, or production database is fair game.
-Document in-scope assets explicitly and call out anything off-limits.
+Define scope by listing precisely what is in and out of bounds: specific IP ranges, domains, applications, APIs, and accounts.
+Ambiguity here is dangerous.
+A tester needs to know whether that staging server, third-party integration, or production database is fair game, and testing something out of scope can have legal and operational consequences.
+Document in-scope assets explicitly and call out anything off-limits in writing.

 Also decide the test type and approach.
 Are you testing a web application, an API, an internal network, or cloud?
 And will it be black, gray, or white box?
 See our box-model guide to choose.
-Scope drives cost too; for ballparks see how much penetration testing costs.
+A common scoping mistake is being vague to save money, which backfires: a tester forced to guess boundaries either plays it too safe and misses things, or oversteps and triggers an incident.

 What goes into rules of engagement?